aaronhurt/rlm_couchbase/README.md

 -----

-This module was tested to handle thousands of radius requests in a short period of time from multiple (hundreds) of Aerohive Access Points pointing to a freeradius installation for accounting and authorization.
-You should list the couchbase module in both the configuration and authorization sections if you are planning to use it for both purposes.
+This module was tested to handle thousands of radius requests in a short period of time from multiple (hundreds) of Aerohive Access Points pointing to a FreeRADIUS installation for accounting and authorization.
+You should list the couchbase module in both the accounting, preacct and authorization sections of your site configuration if you are planning to use it for both purposes.
 You should also have PAP enabled for authenticating users based on cleartext or hashed password attributes.
 As always YMMV.

-This module was built and tested against freeradius-server master branch as of the latest commit to this branch.
+This module was built and tested against the FreeRADIUS 3.0.0 release branch (FreeRADIUS/freeradius-server/tree/release_branch_3.0.0) as of the latest commit to this branch.